Last Updated on 11 October 2024 by Cycloscope

 With the Yangmingshan mountain on one side and the sea on the other, this stretch of coast is pretty wild and interesting.
 Things get especially gorgeous from Shinmen towards the east, in Shinmen there is a nice short hike among the lavic reefs, a gorgeous wild beach, and the northernmost lighthouse in Taiwan.

-Jinshan is another hot spring town, no open-air public baths though, so you’ll have to book a hot spring hotel or get into the small rundown public bath, where rooms with just a bathtub are charged a small fee per hour.
+Jinshan is another hot spring town, with no open-air public baths though, so you’ll have to book a hot spring hotel or get into the small rundown public bath, where rooms with just a bathtub are charged a small fee per hour.
 If you have time, take a walk to the so-called “Mysterious Coast”, pretty mysterious indeed.

 Yehliu Geopark is one of the most famous attractions in Taiwan, which you should include in your backpacking itinerary.
 Dreamlike rock formations dot the coast.
 The area seems small, but you should plan at least one hour for the visit, two if you like taking pictures.